CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CPCVM to CLC/create-linux-dccf-clc.md

 This article explains how to create a Linux Protection Group.

 ### Requirements
-Access to the Production SRN in CenturyLink Cloud and permissions to add raw disks to it.
+Access to the Production SRN in CPCVM (DCCF) and permissions to add raw disks to it.

 ### Assumption
 This article assumes that: